 4. To further examine a plot, you can display any plot in a MATLAB window, providing you with more tools to work with the data.
-Use the icon and choose Examine...
+Click the Configure Plot () icon and choose Examine.

-The plot opens in the new window to provide further data analysis and visualization of the plot displays.
+The plot opens in a new window to provide further data analysis and visualization of the plot displays.